 It is commonly understood that leading consumer companies like Samsung, Google and Apple leverage these techniques to optimize and even shape the future of their products and services.
 Interestingly, Alchemy has observed this trend taking root in the chemical industry as well, with many of our customers leveraging our platform to enable this change.
 By managing their lab operations and data capture in Alchemy, they are able to access any of the data teams collect in the lab - think application testing or characterization analysis on a new formulation - and couple it with the equally valuable information regarding their idea selection processes, project progress and daily task execution.

 But what happens when you want to compare data from different sources at the same time?
-Sure, Alchemy is able to integrate with a large number of software tools used in the chemical industry, such as, Microsoft Dynamics 365, Salesforce.com, SAP ERP and many others.
-In some cases, a team manager would like to combine data quickly for visualization without a full fledged integration.
-Remember the idea from earlier: people are looking for insights to make better business decisions, not necessarily for 6 month long IT projects!
+Sure, Alchemy is able to integrate with a large number of software tools used in the chemical industry, such as Microsoft Dynamics 365, Salesforce.com, SAP ERP and many others.
+In some cases, a team manager would like to combine data quickly for visualization without a full-fledged integration.
+Remember the idea from earlier: people are looking for insights to make better business decisions, not necessarily for 6 months long IT projects!

 Problem solved, right?
 It certainly seemed so, but we like to go the extra mile.
 Rather than having a “good enough” solution, we wanted to make this entire process seamless, because honestly, who wants to export/import CSVs every time they need to do a dashboard refresh?

 As already mentioned, Alchemy integrates with a large number of software.
 This was one of the founding principles our development team instilled from the very beginning of our software’s architecture, which is fully implemented following REST API guidelines (read more on Alchemy’s unique architecture here).
 What does this mean for those of us that are not developers?
 As a non-developer myself, it means that with the right support, it is possible to quickly and seamlessly connect Alchemy to external services, like Power BI in this case, with nearly no code whatsoever.